 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
-You should be able to wear temporary dentures and eat a soft diet during this time.
-At the same time, your dentist is forming new replacement teeth.
 After the implant has bonded to the jawbone, the second phase begins.
-Your doctor will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
-When the artificial teeth are placed, these posts will not be seen.
+The doctor who placed the implant/s will uncover them and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Dental Implant Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Having trouble?
 Please make sure you have the Adobe Flash Player plugin installed in order to correctly view this presentation.
 This software is available as a free download.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While a surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.